 The Acoustic Pharyngometer (sometimes called a Acoustic Reflection Imaging) is a non-invasive diagnostic instrument used to measure the airway.It works by reflecting acoustic waves off of the pharyngeal airway.
 Precise and reproducible results are displayed in the form of an airway cross-sectional graph that shows air volume at various distances into the airway.

 This allows for accurate assessment of the airway problem and helps determine if an oral appliance is the appropriate treatment

 choice.
 If an oral appliance is decided upon as the best course of treatment, the pharyngometry data allow the appliance to be

 designed for maximum airway opening and maximum effectiveness.
-Without the use of three-dimensional pharyngometry, a practitioner can only approximate fittings of an oral appliance, and repeated fittings must be attempted.
+Without the use of three-dimensional pharyngometry, a practitioner can only approximate fittings of an oral appliance.

 How is, Pharyngometry done?